robot-education/robot-handbook/readme.md

 If you make changes to `requirements.txt` or `setup.sh`, you'll need to rebuild the container or run `bash setup.sh` for the changes to apply.

+## Build Script
+This project includes a build script for